jkrumboe/wizard-tracker/CONTRIBUTING.md

-# Contributing to Wizard Tracker
+# Contributing to KeepWiz

-First off, thank you for considering contributing to Wizard Tracker!
-It's people like you that make Wizard Tracker such a great tool.
+First off, thank you for considering contributing to KeepWiz!
+It's people like you that make KeepWiz such a great tool.

 ## Code of Conduct